luca-s/mpi-master-slave/README.md

 *("; bash" is optional - it ensures that the xterm windows will stay open; even if finished)*

-Option 1: if you want the debugger to stop at a particular position in the code then add the following at the line where you want the debugger to stop:
+Option 1: if you want the debugger to stop at a specific position in the code then add the following at the line where you want the debugger to stop:

 ```
 import ipdb; ipdb.set_trace()